Ebook & Book Cover Design

 Don’t be fooled by ebook cover software which claims to create professional results in minutes.
 Unless you have experience in graphic design and using graphic software, the chances are that your cover design is going to be mediocre compared to one created by a professional.
 This will of course lead to fewer sales and probably harm your brand.

-So if you are planning to sell or give away an intangible product such as an ebook, ezine or CD, I’ll create a professional image to maximise its potential.
+Therefore if you are planning on selling or giving away an intangible product such as an ebook or ezine, I’ll create a professional image to maximise its potential.
 You’ll be pleasantly surprised how inexpensive this can be.